Zambia women's national football team: History

-Performance

-Some of the earliest matches Zambia women's national football team played were in 1994, for qualification for 1995 FIFA Women's World Cup.
-They played in a 5 November 1994 World Cup qualifier against South Africa in South Africa, where Zambia lost 3–5.
-In the return match in Lusaka, Zambia on 17 November 1994, Zambia lost again but with a score of 2–6.
+Some matches were played in 1994, for qualification for 1995 FIFA Women's World Cup.
+Zambia played in a 5 November 1994 World Cup qualifier against South Africa in South Africa, where Zambia lost 3–5.
+In the return match in Lusaka, Zambia on 17 November 1994, Zambia lost with a score of 2–6.

-Between these games and 2001, the country did not play in any FIFA sanctioned matches.
-The country participated in the 2002 COSAFA Cup women's tournament in Harare, Zimbabwe.
-They were in Group A. Zambia beat the Malawi women's national football team 8–0 on 20 April.
-Zambia played against Zimbabwe women's national football team on 22 April where they lost 0–4.
-On 23 April, Zambia beat Lesotho women's national football team 3–1.
-They finished second in their group.
-On 26 April, Zambia lost to South Africa women's national football team 1–3 in the semifinals.
-They went on to beat Mozambique women's national football team 1–0 in the third place game, with Julia Siame scoring the only goal in the 60th minute.
+Between these games and 2001, it did not play in any FIFA sanctioned matches.
+It participated in the 2002 COSAFA Cup women's tournament in Harare, Zimbabwe.
+It was in Group A. It beat the Malawi women's national football team 8–0 on 20 April.
+It played against Zimbabwe women's national football team on 22 April where Zambia lost 0–4.
+On 23 April, it beat Lesotho women's national football team 3–1.
+It finished second in its group.
+On 26 April, it lost to South Africa women's national football team 1–3 in the semifinals.
+It went on to beat Mozambique women's national football team 1–0 in the third place game, with Julia Siame scoring the only goal in the 60th minute.
 Later that year, in a regional qualifying match for a different tournament, on 21 September in Lusaka, Zambia against South Africa, the team lost 1–4 after being down 0–2 at the half.
-In the return match in South Africa on 12 October 2002, they again lost 0–4.
-By 2003, the country was ranked the 106th best female women's national team by FIFA.
+In the return match in South Africa on 12 October 2002, it lost 0–4.
+By 2003, it was ranked the 106th best women's national team by FIFA.

-In 2004, their rank dropped to 113.
-That year, the team was coached by Cephias Katongo, who was also coaching the Zambia national under-17 football team and a top-level club team at the same time.
-In 2004, Zimbabwe women's national football team had committed to play a match against Zambia before Zimbabwe took on Tanzania in Dar e Salaam but this did not happen because of organizational problems by Zimbabwe Football Association.
+In 2004, its rank dropped to 113.
+That year, the team was coached by Cephias Katongo, who was coaching the Zambia national under-17 football team and a top-level club team at the same time.
+In 2004, Zimbabwe women's national football team had committed to play a match against Zambia before Zimbabwe took on Tanzania in Dar e Salaam and this did not happen because of organizational problems by Zimbabwe Football Association.

-In 2005, the country's FIFA ranking was unchanged and remained 113, with the country playing in no FIFA recognised matches.
-The following year, in 2006, Zambia women's national football team world ranking dropped down to 126.
+In 2005, the team's FIFA ranking was unchanged and remained at 113, with it playing in no FIFA recognised matches.
+The following year, in 2006, Zambia world ranking dropped down to 126.
 That year, the head coach was George Chikokola.
 In March 2006, the team played a home and away set of against Congo DR. On Saturday, 11 March 2006 in a game played in Lubumbashi, Congo DR won 3–0 against Zambia.
 Congo DR led 1–0 at the half.
-On Saturday, 25 March 2006 in a game played in Chingola, Zambia lost 2–3, a score that remained the same from half time, against Congo DR. In 2005, Zambia was supposed to host a regional COSAFA women's football tournament, with ten teams agreeing to send teams including South Africa, Zimbabwe, Mozambique, Malawi, Seychelles, Mauritius, Madagascar, Zambia, Botswana, Namibia, Lesotho and Swaziland.
-There is no indication this tournament happened.
+On Saturday, 25 March 2006 in a game played in Chingola, Zambia lost 2–3, a score that remained the same from half time, against Congo DR.